ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ## JSON Serialization {#JSONSerialization}

-The JSON Serialization is in the form of a JSON array, with property names representing the various components.
+The JSON Serialization is in the form of a JSON object, with property names representing the various components.

 The `issuer` key has a string value holding the BASE64URL-encoded issuer protected header.
 This key MUST be included.